Copyright © Richard L. Hinson, LLC. All rights reserved.

 I am an active member in good standing of the South Carolina Bar and the United States District Court, District of South Carolina Bar.
 I am also certified by the South Carolina Supreme Court as both a Circuit Court mediator and arbitrator.

-Can anyone hire you to serve as mediator?
+Can anyone retain you to serve as mediator?

 How do I schedule a mediation conference?

-The best option is to use the interactive Online Scheduling Calendar on my website at https://rhinsonlaw.com.
-You can view my available dates and request a reservation.
+The best option is to use the Online Scheduling Calendar at https://rhinsonlaw.com.
+You can view available dates and request a reservation.
 You can also email or call me directly.

 Do you serve as an arbitrator?

 Sometimes.
-My practice is very limited in that regard and subject to certain very strict terms.
+My practice is very limited in that regard.

 How are you paid for your services?